Larkshall is situated on east Mendip, between

 Further afield is the traditional cavers pub,

-the Hunters Lodge, on the way to Priddy, and the Queen Vic and New Inn in Priddy
+the Hunters Lodge, on the way to Priddy, and the Queen Vic in Priddy

 Shops: There is a general store/paper shop in both Gurney Slade (on the A37) & Stoke St Michael, both of which are open Sunday mornings.
 There are major supermarkets in Shepton Mallet, Wells and Midsomer Norton.

-Cafes: Tesco's in Shepton Mallet and Midsomer Norton have cafe / restaurant facilities.
+Cafes: There are various local cafes ion Shepton Mallet and Wells.
 There is a Little Chef at Nunney Catch on the A361 on route to Frome.

 Takeaways: There are Chinese Takeaways / Chip Shops in Coleford, Radstock, Shepton Mallet and Wells, all of which close soon after normal pub closing times.
 There are now Kebab shops in Shepton and Wells but if a Big Mac is your desire you will have to go to Bath!